 Even my own familiar friend in whom I trusted, Who ate my bread, Has lifted up his heel against me.
 (Psalm 41:9 NKJV)

-When David wrote this Psalm, he had been betrayed by a person in whom he had trusted.
-Still, David was writing under the influence of the Holy Spirit and this verse had fuller ramifications.
+When David wrote this Psalm, he’d been betrayed by a person in whom he had trusted.
+More than that though, David was writing under the influence of the Holy Spirit and this verse had fuller ramifications.

 Jesus said Scripture was to be fulfilled.
-That “familiar friend” to whom Jesus was referring was Judas Iscariot, the betrayer.
+He was citing Pslam 41:9, and the “familiar friend” to whom Jesus was referring was Judas Iscariot, the betrayer.

 Then the disciples looked at one another, perplexed about whom He spoke.